emilylicovski/Working-with-data-and-code-tut7/README.md

 * [Technologies](###Technologies)
 * [Setup](###Setup)
 ### Introduction
 This project was created in an attempt to visualise music.
-When an mp3 file is ... a live and moving piece of art will play and move according to the frequencies ... of the song.
+When an mp3 file is downloaded and added into the data folder, a live and moving piece of art will play and move according to the frequencies and other technical aspects of the song as it plays.
 The code used for this project was heavily inspired by who's blog and Git Repository can be found below:
 * [Blog](https://www.generativehut.com/post/using-processing-for-music-visualization)
 * [GitHub](https://github.com/kassianh/imperative_visualizer)